 QUESTIONS AND ANSWERS

-For those of you who are not familiar with sailing, these Q&A’s should help give you a picture of what life on a sailboat is really like.
-Already experienced sailors won’t need all this — but there’s still plenty of other useful details for you too!
+For those of you who are not familiar with sailing, these Q&As should help give you a picture of what life on a sailboat is really like.
+Already experienced sailors won’t need all this — but there are still plenty of other useful details for you too!

 We can’t count the number of times people have told us that this was their “best vacation ever”, a “dream come true”, it “totally surpassed expectations”, and other such comments.